tunasplam/eso-addon-manager/README.md

 Also, I would add functionality for removing addons.

 Would probably use a real json as well instead of just a ghetto txt file.
 I was being hacky with this script.
 Honestly I just wanted to get this program written ASAP so I could go back to playing.

+## What is fix_script.sh ??

+I had a problem with one of the addon's lua tables being buggy.
+Basically it would reset the tables.
+I believe I had to run it everytime that particular addon got updated.
+I think you could edit this script to use it to import other people's Harvest Map (that was the name of the addon I believe) data.

 ## Who to Blame for this Mess